ioav-livneh/1010-game/README.md

-# 1010!
+# Background

-This website was built with HTML, CSS, JS (jQuery).
-This project is a web clone of the mobile app by the same name.
-I originally built it at the Ironhack bootcamp in 2019.
+This project is a web version of the mobile app with the same name.
+I developed this game during my time at Ironhack bootcamp in Amsterdam in 2019.
+Using jQuery, I created the initial version in just one week.
+The project consists of one HTML file, one CSS file, and one JavaScript file.
+I've made many improvements since then and plan to add more features in the future.

 ## Instructions

-Click one of the three randomly generated shapes below and place it onto the board.
-Complete a row or column of 10 to clear out more space.
-If you change your mind after clicking one piece, you can return it by clicking back at the spot where you took it from.
-The goal is to get the highest score.
-You lose when you run out of moves (run out of room to place your shapes)

-###
+1. Click one of the three randomly generated shapes below.
+1. Place it onto the board.
+1. Complete a row or column of 10 to clear more space.
+1. To return a piece, click back on its original spot.
+1. Aim for the highest score.
+1. The game ends when you have no more room to place shapes.